-Among the 47 prefectures of Japan, there were significant differences in the development of bank lending and land prices, and the use of real estate as collateral in the interwar period.
+Among the 47 prefectures of Japan, there were significant fluctuations in bank lending, land prices, and the use of real estate as collateral in the interwar period.
 In this subsection, all 47 prefectures are classified as either rural or urban.
 In one group, agricultural land was used as primary collateral, while in the other urban land was used more than agricultural land as collateral.

 There are no statistics to distinguish loans collateralized by agricultural land and those by urban land.
 However, the Nihon Kangyo Bank categorized real estate loans by "rural areas" and "cities" in Statistics on Japanese Real Estate Financing, and examination of this can yield a rough proportion between agricultural land and residential land.
 Presumably, agricultural land served as primary collateral in rural areas, while residential land served as that in cities.
 In 1927, loans in rural areas accounted for 52.3 percent and those in cities accounted for 47.7 percent of the nationwide loans collateralized by real estate.
 There were significant differences by prefecture.
 Among 47 prefectures, the proportion for cities was highest in Tokyo (94.6 percent), Osaka (82.3 percent), Hyogo (64.1 percent), Aichi (61.9 percent), and Kyoto (61.8 percent).
 Each of these five prefectures, plus Kanagawa, contains one of six biggest cities: the city of Tokyo in Tokyo, the city of Osaka in Osaka, the city of Kobe in Hyogo, the city of Nagoya in Aichi, the city of Kyoto in Kyoto, and the city of Yokohama in Kanagawa.
-In contrast, the proportion for rural areas was generally high in the remaining 41 prefectures, with the proportion for rural areas highest in Akita (90.8 percent), Iwate (89.0 percent), Chiba (88.5 percent), Saitama (87.8 percent), and Shimane (86.4 percent).
-Accordingly, for the 41 rural prefectures, excluding the six urban prefectures, this study investigates the relationship between loans collateralized by real estate and agricultural land prices, regarding the real estate loans as approximations of loans collateralized by agricultural land.
-For the six prefectures with big cities, an analysis was made of the relationship between real estate loans and urban land prices, regarding the real estate loans as approximations of loans collateralized by urban land.
+In contrast, the proportion for rural area was generally high in the remaining 41 prefectures, with the proportion for rural areas highest in Akita (90.8 percent), Iwate (89.0 percent), Chiba (88.5 percent), Saitama (87.8 percent), and Shimane (86.4 percent).
+Accordingly, for the 41 rural prefectures, excluding the six urban prefectures, this study investigates in the relationship between loans collateralized by real estate and agricultural land prices, regarding the real estate loans as approximations of loans collateralized by agricultural land.
+For the six prefectures with big cities, an analysis was made of the relationship between real estate loans and urban land prices, regarding the real estate loans as approximations of loans collateralized by urban land.23 functions and loan demand functions, as well as the selection of interest rates variables.